Unveiling Light Bulb Lingo: What Electricians Actually Call Them

 Common Conceptions

-What is important to know These Terms
+Why it’s important to be aware of These Terms

 Conclusion